Mi Plan: Content

 In an interview with the Associated Press, Furtado said that the album was a personal statement and that the central theme was love.
 She noted that her previous albums had songs that "explored certain aspects of love, but they're not really direct love songs" and the songs on Mi Plan were more simple.
-She also claimed that she "wanted to abandon the dance-pop vibe of her last record and try a different sound."
+She also claimed that she "wanted to abandon the dance-pop vibe of her last record and try a different sound".
 Furtado explained that she decided she wanted to perform in Spanish because she did not follow commercial or sales trends and that the album was "the next phase".
 She said that writing songs in Spanish felt "very liberating" allowing her to "express other emotions" singing in Spanish because, as she put it, "In English, especially as a woman, the moment you start to be angry, you get labelled bad-tempered like Alanis Morissette, or if you're too sad, you get written off as fragile and sappy."

+The album contains influences of Latin jazz, flamenco pop, techno-pop, reggae pop, cumbia, electro, bachata pop and alternative rock.
 The first track on the album is "Manos al Aire", an uptempo dance-influenced track, which Furtado says is about "having a heated argument" with her love interest.
 During the chorus, she puts up the "white flag" and "surrenders" to him.
 Another song from the album entitled, "Bajo Otra Luz", Furtado proclaimed, is about "when you are in a relationship and you are under a light.
 You feel like something is glowing on you and there is something different about the world.
-You can’t put your finger on it."
+You can't put your finger on it."
 The seventh track, "Suficiente Tiempo", is a description of the busy life of an overworked wife who is "trying to make time for a date night".
 Furtado said that the album was "purposefully collaboration-heavy" because she "want[ed] it to sound like a community effort.
-I wanted it to have all those layers of experience" She also collaborated with Josh Groban on a song entitled, "Silencio" and called the collaboration a "huge blessing."
+I wanted it to have all those layers of experience" She also collaborated with Josh Groban on a song entitled, "Silencio" and called the collaboration a "huge blessing".
 She felt it was important to feature "an artist that people know more for their English recordings" because she wanted to demonstrate that "language isn't a barrier when it comes to music."